 The order of repeated timeOfDayStart and timeOfDayEnd attributes is significant, since intervals are specified by matching them pairwise in order.

 UTC is indicated by the Z suffix.
 The absence of the Z suffix indicates local time.

+The absence of any additional information other than date (fixed or variable) in NonStandardWorkingDay should be interpreted as closure on the specified days.
+Non-standard working days do not need to be associated with ServiceHours instances categorized as “closure” (categoryOfSchedule=Closure) because the closure is already indicated in the ServiceHours instance.

 Times